PAUL & SOPHIA

 Sophia Pavlenko Chandley

-Pavlenko-Chandley was born in Siberia on the far shore of Lake Baikal in Ulan-Ude, Buryatia.
+Pavlenko-Chandley was literally born "on the road" in Siberia on the far shore of Lake Baikal in Ulan-Ude, Buryatia.
 Her mother and father were under contract with the opera house there.
-While Sophia was still only a couple of months old, her family moved back to Kiev, Ukraine her hometown.
-Sophia was raised on the top floor of the Musicians' Residence in downtown Kiev.
-A child prodigy, whose parents were both noted musicians, she began to play the piano at age 4 and wrote her first composition at age 5.
+Sophia was only a couple of months old when her family returned to Kiev, Ukraine her hometown.
+Sophia was raised on the top floor of the official Musicians' Residence in downtown Kiev.
+A child prodigy, whose parents were both noted and very famous musicians, she began to play the piano at age 4 and wrote her first composition at age 5.
 She attended a special music school for Ukraine's most gifted young children, the Lysenko Conservatory, from the time she was 7 until she was about 16.
-Then, she attended the premier music conservatory in Ukraine, the famous Gliere Conservatory, that has trained some of the world's finest musicians and pianists such as Vladimir Horowitz.
+Then she attended the premier music conservatory in Ukraine, the famous Gliere Conservatory, that has trained some of the world's finest musicians and pianists including Vladimir Horowitz.
 There she studied under the world renowned master piano teacher Lidia Nikolayevna Kovtiukh.
 “Only the best were lucky enough to attend,” says her colleague and partner Chandley, “and now she is considered one of their crown jewels.”
 During and after her studies, Pavlenko-Chandley found herself in constant demand as a performer and she joined the Kiev Symphony and Chorus as a solo pianist and composer.

 Pavlenko-Chandley has toured extensively throughout the world and traveled to all 48 of the contiguous U.S. States.
 Over the last two years, she has presented 90 concerts in North Carolina alone.
-At present, she has over 400 compositions to her credit and some, including her astounding 1st and 2nd Piano Concertos have been featured regularly on programs of the Kiev Symphony and Chorus and the Raleigh Symphony Orchestra.
+At present, she has over 400 compositions to her credit and some, including her astounding 1st and 2nd Piano Concertos, have been featured regularly on programs of the Kiev Symphony and Chorus and the Raleigh Symphony Orchestra.
 “The Parables,” a masterwork oratorio was her first major sacred composition.
-She is currently composing a symphony.
-Her music has been regularly featured in orchestra concerts and recitals all across the U.S., Canada, and Europe.
+She has now finished her first symphony and is hard at work on her first opera, "Wings of the Viking."
+Her music is regularly featured in orchestra concerts and recitals all across the U.S., Canada, and Europe.

 In 2008, Pavlenko-Chandley qualified for the prestigious Vladimir Horowitz International Piano Competition in her native Ukraine.
 International politics and the world economic situation intervened, however, and the competition was postponed.
 Although disappointed, Pavlenko-Chandley has always understood that her beloved country has much more important things to worry about right now.
 She has since moved on to much bigger and better things here in the U.S. but still dreams of coordinating joint, collaborative music projects with the Ukrainian music world.
 Currently, Pavlenko-Chandley is also a standing judge for North Carolina Piano Concerto Competition, a founding board member of Opera Experience Southeast, a non-profit organization designed to nurture and promote emerging operatic talent and on staff with the Mid-Ohio Opera Company.

 Chandley says it's extremely rare to have a composer who is also a performer, like his wife.
 The Russian/American musician Sergei Rachmaninoff (1873-1943) was the last commonly known example of a famous composer who was also an outstanding performer.
-“Rachmaninoff is one of my favorite composers,” says Pavlenko-Chandley, “and I get much of my inspiration from his work.”
-Chandley gave his new wife Rachmaninoff's piano as a wedding gift.
+“Rachmaninoff is one of my favorite composers,” says Pavlenko-Chandley, “and I still get much inspiration from his work.”
+When they were first married, Chandley gave his new wife Rachmaninoff's piano as a wedding gift.
 She still composes and performs on it.

 Chandley and Pavlenko-Chandley were both raised in musical families.
 Chandley's mother is a piano teacher.
 “Paul could read musical notes before he could read words,” she says.
 With family ties in the mountains of western North Carolina and east Tennessee, Chandley was raised in Wake Forest and received his Bachelor of Music in Performance from the University of North Carolina at Chapel Hill.
 His Masters and Doctoral Degrees in Performance are from the Kansas City Conservatory of Music where he ranked first and graduated with highest honors.